cropgeeks/hpc-help/database-mirrors.rst

 All databases can be found at: ``/mnt/shared/datasets/databases/``.

 .. important::
-  The databases are updated and/or synced from their master copies at 1am on the **first Sunday of each month**.
-You may wish to avoid using them during this time in case any active files are changed.
+  The databases are updated and/or synced from their master copies every three months.
+Transfer/sync times are simply too slow to keep them more up to date.